Abdelhakim-Zenibi/Pattern-Matching-in-the-Arabic-Language/README.md

 ## Tools and Dependencies

-The project is written using Java, J2EE, Apache Tomcat, HTML5, CSS3, JS, MYSQL.
+The project is written using Java, J2EE, Apache Tomcat, HTML5, CSS3, JS, MySQL.

 ## Conclusion